ksatyam84/ProductivityApp/readme.md

 $ npm start

-<<in browser>>
+# How to use
-press on anything else it will show empty event
+- press on any date it will show empty event

-make and event
+- make an event

-press on the date again to show the event
+- press on the date again to show the event